Skip to content

 Frequently Asked Questions

-While the ideal ratio is debated, most health experts and studies suggest aiming for a ratio of **4:1 or lower**.
+While the ideal ratio is debated, most health experts and research suggest aiming for a ratio of 4:1 or lower.
 For context, the typical Western diet can be 15:1 or even higher, which is highly pro-inflammatory.
+Understanding your overall nutrient intake helps optimize this ratio.

-No. Plant-based sources like walnuts and flax contain **ALA** (alpha-linolenic acid).
-Your body must convert ALA into the more potent, long-chain forms, **EPA** and **DHA**, which are found in fatty fish.
-While ALA is beneficial, the conversion is inefficient, so consuming a high amount of ALA from plant sources is important.
+No. Plant-based sources like walnuts and flax contain ALA (alpha-linolenic acid).
+Your body must convert ALA into the more potent long-chain forms, EPA and DHA, found in fatty fish.
+While ALA is beneficial, conversion is inefficient (5-10%), so consuming higher amounts from plant sources is important.

-No, Omega-6 is still an essential fatty acid.
-The goal isn’t elimination but **balance**.
-You can achieve this by reducing your intake of processed foods and industrial seed oils (like soybean and corn oil) while actively increasing your intake of Omega-3-rich foods like flax, chia, and walnuts.
+No, omega-6 is still an essential fatty acid.
+The goal isn’t elimination but balance.
+Achieve this by reducing processed foods and industrial seed oils (soybean, corn oil) while actively increasing omega-3-rich foods like flax, chia, and walnuts.

 You May Also Like These Calculators